EzeOnoky/Project-Base-Learning-7/README.md

 We have created the Data Base, We have created the users, but we  have not created the table that will hold the data inputted to the DB.
 To achieve this...
 I Applied tooling-db.sql script to my database using this command `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`

-I first installed mysql then proceeded to apply the tooling script.
+I first installed mysql on the web server which is running on Linux: Red Hat Enterprise Linux 8, then proceeded to apply the tooling script.

 NOTE : This is script is for installation of MySQL version 8 on a Linux 9 server.
 You can check you Linux Version using  `hostnamectl`